krobelus/rate-experiments/README.md

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
+Merely checking operational DRAT is sufficient for current use cases, provided the solver produces a proof that coincides with what it does internally, however, checking specified DRAT is required for verifying inprocessing steps that use unit deletions.

 Checking specified DRAT is quite a bit more complicated but there exists an efficient algorithm [@RebolaCruz2018].
+Previous empirical results suggest that the class of proofs that today's solvers produce can be verified with a checker of either flavor exhibiting roughly the same time and memory usage.
+We provide more results to furhter solidify this hypothesis.

 To show the incorrectness of a proof, it suffices show that a single lemma in the proof cannot be inferred.
 We use a modified version of the previously